 Aileen, part of the tribe here, added, “You feel guilty for having thoughts of suicide.”

-Hearing from an individual who has contacted me in the suicidal state of mind is so different from when they are not in that frame of mind.
+Hearing from an individual who has contacted me in a suicidal state of mind is so different from when they are not in that frame of mind.

 Last year a young man from Chicago wrote me he was feeling suicidal.
 He was 22.
 He was addicted to pornography and suffering mental illness (undiagnosed at the time).
 His emails were short and choppy.